-Aircraft that arrive in New Zealand and intend to land at more than one airport are required by the CRMS to obtain aircraft clearance from MPI.
-Once clearance has been obtained, the aircraft is considered a "domestic aircraft" and is free to move between airports within New Zealand and can remain in New Zealand indefinitely.
+Aircraft that arrive in New Zealand and intend to land at more than one airport or stay for 8 hours or more are required by the CRMS to obtain aircraft clearance from MPI.
+Once clearance has been obtained, the aircraft is considered a "domestic aircraft" and is free to move between airports within

+New Zealand and can remain in New Zealand indefinitely.
 Clearance involves disinsection and the removal of all risk goods from the aircraft at the airport of first arrival, where systems are in place to manage any biosecurity risks.